 Any history of this Foundation must begin with the creation of TeachSpin and the avocation that became an enduring passion.
 In 1992, in the basement of 9 Tower Dr., Maplewood, NJ, Norman Jarosik, Alex Eisen, George Herold, and Jonathan Reichert began the construction of a commercial tabletop pulsed nuclear magnetic resonance spectrometer specifically designed for teaching.
 We delivered the first unit to Carnegie Mellon University in the spring of 1994.
-The company has grown over these 28 years.
-With a staff of about eleven full-time associates and twenty-five distinctive experiments, TeachSpin now sees itself as the premier manufacturer of rugged, reliable, hands-on, advanced laboratory apparatus.
+The company has grown over these 32 years.
+With a staff of about eight full-time associates and twenty-eight distinctive experiments, TeachSpin now sees itself as the premier manufacturer of rugged, reliable, hands-on, advanced laboratory apparatus.
 Along with bringing modern physics experiments into advanced laboratories all over the world, the company has helped create ALPhA, the Advanced Laboratory Physics Association, supported regional as well as major topical conferences, and underwritten an American Physical Society award for student development of advanced laboratory apparatus.

 With TeachSpin now an integral part of the physics community, it became important to find a way to secure the future of both the company, and its mission of supporting advanced laboratory instruction, long after its founders were no longer available.